rgglez/rgglez/README.md

 # Sup! 🤖

 Welcome to my github.
-I'm a CS specially interested in programming and system administration.
+I'm a CS specially interested in programming and systems administration.

 Here you'll find some bits of code which I hope you find useful or instructive.
 Code includes components for Yii, Svelte, Go, some utilities and other goodies.